-Just last week, as we finished our visit to the incredible Angkor Wat and the surrounding temples our Tuk Tuk driver by the name of TT turns around and explains “my mother already cook lunch for us, we will go to my home for food”, we continue to drive away from the temples and pass the exit of the UNESCO World Heritage Site before suddenly pulling a hard left down a dirt track road.
+Back in 2016, as we finished our visit to the incredible Angkor Wat and the surrounding temples, our Tuk Tuk driver by the name of TT turns around and explains “my mother already cook lunch for us, we will go to my home for food”.
+We continued to drive away from the temples and pass the exit of the UNESCO World Heritage Site before suddenly pulling a hard left down a dirt track road.

 After a short bumpy ride through the jungle we entered a small village just on the outskirts of the Angkor Wat temple complex.
 Either side of 300 metre dirt track were small homes put together with all types of material, almost like patchwork, as we drove down the dirt track kids ran by screaming “Hellloooooo, Hellllooooooo” before pulling into TT’s family home.

 In front of us stood a modest wooden house with a simple open downstairs area and an upper living area, TT explained that the house wasn’t finished, if anything it was an ongoing construction laboured from the very start by his father and himself (when he was old enough to help build).

 As we all sat down on the wooden bench we were suddenly greeted by TT’s family, we thought we were to just meet his parents, how wrong we were.
 We were greeted not only by his Mother and Father, but also, his brother, his sister and her two children... who all live in the family home together.